Porgera Gold Mine

-The Porgera Gold Mine is a large gold and silver mining operation in near Porgera, Enga province, Papua New Guinea (PNG), located at the head of the Porgera Valley.
-The mine is situated in the rain forest covered highlands at an altitude of 2,200 to 2,700 m, in a region of high rainfall, landslides, and frequent earthquakes.
+The Porgera Gold Mine is a large gold and silver mining operation near Porgera, Enga province, Papua New Guinea (PNG).
+Located at the head of the Porgera Valley, The mine is situated in the rain forest covered highlands at an altitude of 2,200 to 2,700 m, in a region of high rainfall, landslides, and frequent earthquakes.

-The Porgera Gold Mine is currently closed (from April 2020), following loss of its mining license.
-Negotiations on re-opening continue.
+The Porgera Gold Mine closed in April 2020, following the end of its special mining lease.
+Extensive negotiations for a new special mining lease were concluded in 2023 and the reopening of the mine was announced in December 2023, with first production expected in the first quarter of 2024.

-The Porgera Gold Mine is operated by the Porgera Joint Venture (PJV).
+The new special mining lease was finally issued to New Porgera Limited, an entity 51% owned by PNG stakeholders (including state-owned Kumul Minerals Holdings Limited, local landowners and the Enga provincial government), and 49% by Barrick Niugini Limited (BNL), itself a joint venture between Barrick Gold and Zijin Mining of China.

 Porgera Gold Mine is the second largest mine in Papua New Guinea and is regarded as one of the world's top ten producing gold mines.
 In 2009, it produced 572,595 ounces of gold and 94,764 ounces of silver and had 2,500 employees and 500 contractors.
 Since it began operating, the mine has produced more than 16 million ounces of gold and almost 3 million ounces of silver, accounting for about 12 percent of Papua New Guinea's total exports.
 The mine's proven and probable mineral reserves as of 2009 amount to 8.1 million ounces of gold.

 Porgera Gold Mine has consistently been criticized for environmental and human rights issues.
 Its internal investigations have revealed that killings, brutal gang rapes, and beatings have been carried out by mine security personnel.

 Ownership history

-It began production in 1990 and was developed and operated by Placer Dome, which was acquired in 2006 by Barrick Gold, the world's largest gold mining company at that time.
+It's exploration and development was under Placer, then it began production in 1990 and was developed and operated by Placer Dome,(a merger between Placer and Dome) which was acquired in 2006 by Barrick Gold, the world's largest gold mining company at that time.
 Emperor Gold Mine, holding a minority stake of 20%, was sold to Barrick in April 2007.
 This gave Barrick (Niugini) a 95% ownership of the operation.
 The remaining 5% is owned by Mineral Resources Enga (MRE), which the Enga Provincial Government owns, the Papua New Guinea National Government, and the Porgera Landowners Association.
 Barrick Gold Corporation and Zijin Mining Group each own 50% of Barrick (Niugini) Ltd.

 In 2020 the Papua New Guinea government decided not to renew Barrick Gold's lease on the mine, prompting Barrick to sue the government within Papua New Guinea and at an international tribunal.
 The government backed down after negotiating a greater ownership stake in the joint venture.